nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - Task list panel navigates to and displays newly added task card.

 Add a deadline with tag and priority
-> **Command:** `add submit project by tomorrow noon priority high tag school` <br>
+> **Command:** `add submit project by tomorrow noon priority medium tag school` <br>
 > **Result:** <br>
-- Added a deadlie named 'submit project' due at tomorrow noon with tag 'school' and high priority
+- Added a deadlie named 'submit project' due at tomorrow noon with tag 'school' and medium priority
 - Task list panel navigates to and displays newly added task card.

 ### 1.3 Add an event